 In June 2022, we initiated a restructuring plan with the objective of reducing costs and optimizing our global footprint.
 In addition, the national volume-based procurement ("VBP") program for spine products in China took place in late September 2022, and we were not successful in our bid.
-As a result, after evaluating our alternatives, in the fourth quarter of 2022 we approved a plan to exit our spine products activities in China.
-For the three months ended March 31, 2023, we recorded charges of \$1.1 million related to accelerated depreciation of fixed assets as we wind down our spine products operations in China.
+After evaluating our alternatives, in the fourth quarter of 2022 we approved a plan to exit our spine products activities in China.
 Annual 2022 spine product sales in China represented less than 1% of our consolidated annual sales.